About Yodacom

 Yodacom's founder, Jeremy J. Black, has spent forty years working at the intersection of artificial intelligence and portfolio theory.
 Not in theory.
 In code.

-In 1985 he built RAMCAP — Risk Adjusted Multiple Capital Asset Allocation Program — through Advanced Investment Software, a company whose tagline read "The Intelligent Software Company."
-RAMCAP was written in Prolog, the leading AI and fuzzy-logic language of the decade, and it was one of the first Modern Portfolio Theory–driven risk tools built for financial advisors.
+In 1984 he built RAMCAP — Risk Adjusted Multiple Capital Asset Allocation Program — as President of Advanced Investment Software Inc, co-founded with Kenneth Covell.
+RAMCAP sold worldwide and was acquired in 1987; it remains in use today.
+It was written in Prolog, the leading AI and fuzzy-logic language of the decade, and it was one of the first Modern Portfolio Theory–driven risk tools built for financial advisors.
 It was ported to C and later C++ as the market shifted from Apple to Microsoft.
 Jeremy lectured on MPT across the US, Canada, and New Zealand, taught asset allocation as an adjunct professor at the College for Financial Planning, held a Certified Financial Planner designation (since lapsed), and served as one of the pool managers inside the Hart-Bornhoft Group's Navigator Fund — a pioneering multi-manager commodity pool featured in Wall Street Journal best-performing-funds rankings during the 1989–1990 period.

 Then the compute wall hit.